wp-plugins/bp-poke/readme.txt

 == Frequently Asked Questions ==

 = Does This plugin works without BuddyPress =
-No, It needs you to have BuddyPress Installed and activated.
+No, It needs you to have BuddyPress installed and activated.
 Please make sure that you have BuddyPress activity component enabled to use this plugin.

 == Screenshots ==